 EDO Qld has prepared an update on the status of the Adani Carmichael coal and rail project, with information on special treatment on royalties, groundwater, the Northern Australia Infrastructure Fund, remaining approvals and court cases.
-Last update 12 June 2017.
+Last update 19 September 2018.

 Adani was granted their associated water licence and surface water licence for the Carmichael Mine on 29 March 2017.
 Read more here….

 Northern Australia Infrastructure Fund

 In November last year the Queensland Premier Annastacia Palaszczuk announced her Government’s veto of the Northern Australian Infrastructure Facility (NAIF) application for a $1 billion dollar loan of public money to an Adani subsidiary for the North Galilee Basin Rail Project.
 Read more here about the approvals process...

 Adani still lack a number of essential approvals and in addition to the submission of critical environmental management plans to satisfy conditions of other approvals before they can begin construction.

 According to the Australian Financial Review on 7 April 2014 the outstanding approvals include those needed for mine camps, airstrip and telecommunications operations.
 There are also approvals still needed for the railway at the state level, including for a quarry, vegetation clearing and a camp.”

 A decision on whether the North Galilee Water Scheme will require assessment and approval under the Federal Environment Protection and Biodiversity Conservation Act 1999 (Cth) is currently pending.